Kiwanoproject/v2-core/README.md

-This is Just a Clone  of The Uniswapv2 Smart Contract
+This is Just a Clone  of The Uniswap v2-core

 # Uniswap V2